“A musician of great authority.” –– Richard Goode

 He has performed concerti with the Cincinnati Symphony Orchestra, the Minnesota Orchestra, the Moscow Virtuosi Chamber Orchestra, the Rochester Philharmonic Orchestra, and the Tbilisi Symphony Orchestra, among many others.
 He gives annual multi-city recital tours in Belgium, playing to critical acclaim at major venues including De Singel (Antwerp), Flagey (Brussels), the Miry Concertzaal (Ghent), and the Chapelle Musicale Reine Elisabeth (Waterloo).
 In the summer of 2022, he debuts at the Puplinge Festival in Switzerland and the Wissembourg Festival in France, and his upcoming season also includes a tour of major German cities.

-Tetzloff has received career grants from Charlotte White’s Salon de Virtuosi and from the Center for Musical Excellence (CME).
-His debut solo album, “Sounds of Transcendence,” was sponsored by CME and is available on the Romeo Records label.
-Reviewing the album, Patrick Rucker of Gramophone Magazine praised his version of Charles Griffes’ Piano Sonata as “ranking easily with the recordings of Garrick Ohlsson and Stephen Beus as the finest available,” in addition to extolling his “refined touch,” “rhetorical aptness,” and “fervent rapture” in music of Franck and Scriabin.
+Tetzloff has received career grants from Charlotte White’s Salon de Virtuosi and from the Center for Musical Excellence, which sponsored his debut album, Sounds of Transcendence, on the Romeo Records label.
+Reviewing the album, Patrick Rucker of Gramophone Magazine praised his version of Charles Griffes’ Piano Sonata as “ranking easily with the recordings of Garrick Ohlsson and Stephen Beus as the finest available,” in addition to extolling his “kaleidoscopic colors” and “fervent rapture” in music of Franck and Scriabin.
 His second album, featuring piano works of Robert Schumann, was released in 2021 on the Master Performers label, and hailed for its “originality and uncommon perceptiveness.”
 (Voix des Arts)